- Despite the increase in mining and security difficulty, LTC falls 2.72% in one month, reflecting decoupling with strength metrics.

 Litecoin mining difficulty reached an all-time high of 34.58 million, evidencing an 8.4% increase in the last week and more than 20% year-to-date.
 This increase responds to a spike in the network’s hash rate, which reached 1.03 PetaHashes per second, marking a 21% increase year-to-date.

 On a technical level, this increase in difficulty and hash rate is indicative of a more secure network, as it hinders the ability of malicious actors to manipulate transactions.
-It also reflects network growth, which could be interpreted as bullish sign for LTC in the longterm.
+It also reflects network growth, which could be interpreted as a bullish sign for LTC in the longterm.

 This suggests that, although miners face greater challenges in validating transactions and adding new coins to circulation, the network itself benefits from increased security and robustness.